-- Have a minimum cumulative grade-point-average of 3.0 or better; - Have a minimum cumulative grade-point-average of 3.0 or better in all science courses; and - Have completed the Pharmacy College Admission Test (PCAT) and score at least 300 (out of a possible 600).
+Have a minimum cumulative grade-point-average of 3.0 or better;

+- 2) Have a minimum grade-point-average of 3.0 or better in all science courses; and - 3) Have completed the Pharmacy College Admission Test (PCAT) and score at least 300 (out of a possible 600).

-NOTE: The student is permitted to take the PCAT three times.
+NOTE: Students are permitted to take the PCAT three times.